fabricesemti80/home.ansible.desktop-configs/README.md

 # Personal Ansible Desktop Configs

 This is a repository utilising `ansible-pull` to configure Linux desktop and server envionments.
-It is based on <https://github.com/LearnLinuxTV/personal_ansible_desktop_configs>, however it has been heavily modified, to reflect my needs.
+It is based on [this original repo](https://github.com/LearnLinuxTV/personal_ansible_desktop_configs), however it has been heavily modified, to reflect my needs.

 ## Disclaimer
 This repository contains a copy of the Ansible configuration that I use for laptops, desktops as well as servers.